 The success of circular procurement depends on buyers who have the knowledge and skills to achieve the best value beyond the lowest price.
 But are there willing markets to support the shift in procurement criteria and scoring, and can we mitigate risks to ensure a smooth process?

-This session will explore key changes that are required in tenders and Request for Proposals to shift markets and realign value propositions to deliver social and environmental outcomes along with fair pricing while mitigating risk.
+This session explored key changes that are required in tenders and Request for Proposals to shift markets and realign value propositions to deliver social and environmental outcomes along with fair pricing while mitigating risk.

 Frances Edmonds, Head of Sustainable Impact – HP Canada